hmc-sysadmin/labs/ntp_nfs.md

 We are interested in this protocol because some of the services we want to run depend on servers and clients that have exactly synchronized time.
-Specifically, NFS will complain if the client and server clocks are not synchronized.
+Specifically, we're going to set up a networked file system (NFS) that requires the client and server clocks to be synchronized.

 For more information, visit
 <http://en.wikipedia.org/wiki/Network_Time_Protocol>